thomas-storm/HumanActivitySmartphones/README.md

 4) Appropriately labels the data set with descriptive variable names.

 5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+# Content of the repo
+- CodeBook
+- run_analysis.R
+- Files Tidy.csv and Tidy_Mean.csv